hound-search/hound/README.md

 ## Keeping Repos Updated

 By default Hound polls the URL in the config for updates every 30 seconds.
 You can override this value by setting the `ms-between-poll` key on a per repo basis in the config.
-You can see how this works in the [example config](config-example.json).
+If you are indexing a large number of repositories, you may also be interested in tweaking the `max-concurrent-indexers` property.
+You can see how these work in the [example config](config-example.json).

-### Connection Limiting

-During the update phase, Hound will limit the number of concurrent connections open against your vcs system to 1.
-To override this setting, add a "max-connections" value to your top-level config.json file.
-When going against an internal service, you can probably set this value to whatever you want, but against an externally-hosted provider, we recommend limiting the connections to 20 or 50.
-We recommend working with your eternal host to find the right value for your organization.

 ## Editor Integration